Julie Steven: Tennis career

 Steven grew up in Wichita, Kansas, and had a successful career in junior tennis, culminating in a junior US Open title.
 Throughout her career, she played in all 4 grand slams.
 She had a win over Lindsay Davenport at the 1991 junior US Open, then lost to the same player in the girls' singles final the following year.
 At the 1992 Wimbledon Championships, she was runner-up in the girls' doubles, partnering Pam Nelson.
 Her US Open title came in 1993, with Nicole London in the girls' doubles and she also made the singles semifinals that year.

 As a professional player, she reached a best singles ranking of 173 in the world and made three US Open appearances as a singles wildcard.
 In addition to the US Open, she also played in the women's doubles main draws at Wimbledon and the Australian Open.
 In 1993, she was a member of the Wichita Advantage team which won the World TeamTennis championship.
-She is the only junior who has ever won the World Team Tennis Championship Her best performances on the WTA Tour was a quarter-final appearance at the 1994 Singapore Classic.
+She is the only junior who has ever won the World Team Tennis Championship Her best performance on the WTA Tour was a quarter-final appearance at the 1994 Singapore Classic.